Table of Contents

 - Oat-Based Crust:

-Combine almonds, walnuts, or sunflower seeds with coconut oil and a touch of honey for a gluten-free crust that’s rich in healthy fats. - Gluten-Free Graham Crackers:
+Combine almonds, walnuts, or sunflower seeds with coconut oil and a touch of honey for a gluten-free crust rich in healthy fats. - Gluten-Free Graham Crackers:

 Vegan-Friendly Alternatives